 Retail Design Blog – This is a site that aims to assist retailers and visual merchandisers by providing news about the latest design trends and by presenting interesting projects and designs.

 design:retail – Another great source for inspiration, design:retail covers retail design news and trends, and showcases layouts, designs, and displays from other retail stores.

 Having a great-looking window, is great but you want to balance your aesthetic with an analytics strategy so you can keep creating winning displays.

 “Retail is both an art and a science,” says Marc Gingras, CEO of Foko Retail.
 “Those who focus solely on aesthetics risk missing the full picture.
 Because creating show-stopping displays that stand out from the competition is one thing, but being able to replicate the results at scale is another.”

 According to Marc, you need “to think of window displays as not just opportunities for stunning artistic achievement that boost brand awareness, but as a way to increase profits through systematic analysis, refinement, and execution across multiple locations.”

 To do that, analyze your customer data.
 Measure your foot traffic to see which displays are drawing in visitors then figure out if they’re converting.
 If they are, says Marcm then drill down on what makes a display effective.

 Once you’ve gathered your insights, share them with your staff in other stores and districts so they can implement your findings.

-Like we said in our Retail Tips Generator, your window is basically a big free billboard that you have full control over.
+Your window is basically a big free billboard that you have full control over.
 Be sure to do something really cool with it, and make it count.

 About Francesca Nicasio